 Share of the Banque de Montreux, issued 20 November 1900.
-Société anonyme were common in Switzerland at this time.
+Sociétés anonymes were common in Switzerland at this time.

-The abbreviation S.A. or SA[a] designates a type of limited company in certain countries, most of which have a Romance language as their official language and employ civil law.
-Originally, shareholders could be literally anonymous and collect dividends by surrendering coupons attached to their share certificates.
-Dividends were therefore paid to whomever held the certificate.
-Share certificates could be transferred privately, and therefore the management of the company would not necessarily know who owned its shares.
+The abbreviation S.A. or SA, for the French société anonyme[a] designates a type of limited company in certain countries, most of which have a Romance language as their official language and operates a derivative of the 1804, Napoleonic, civil law.[1]
+Originally, shareholders could be anonymous and collect dividends by surrendering coupons attached to their share certificates.
+Dividends were paid to whomever held the certificate.
+Since share certificates could be transferred privately, corporate management would not necessarily know who owned its shares – nor did anyone but the holders.

 S.A. can be an abbreviation of: